ProAccess/place-image/readme.md

 `\usepackage{wrapfig}` enables text wrap-around of figures

-`\usepackage[export]{adjustbox}` must include to enable additional positioning
+`\usepackage[export]{adjustbox}`must include to enable additional positioning

+`\usepackage{needspace}` to enable orphan protection

 Again, these package statements already are in the following two template versions included on this site, either of which you can use for Pandoc conversion into latex/pdf documents:

 - default.latex — The default latex template by Pandoc author John MacFarlane, to which I added those statements.
 - eisvogel.latex — The latex template by Pascal Wagler, based upon template by Pandoc author John MacFarlane.
 This is a superb latex template I prefer for its expanded capabilities.

 ## Issues in latex/pdf documents